Freely adding one layer of quantifiers to a Boolean doctrine: Characterization of classes of universally valid formulas

 Before starting the proof, we give an informal outline of it.
-For every context $X \in \C$ and every formula $\sigma \in I_X\coloneqq \P(X) \setminus F_X$, we will add to the language a constant $c_\sigma$ in the context $X$.
-We will denote by $G$ the universal filter generated by the formulas in $F$ seen in this new language.
-Moreover, we will denote by $J$ the universal ideal generated by the formulas belonging to $I_X$ (for $X$ ranging among contexts), seen in this new language, together with the formulas $\sigma(c_\sigma/X)$ obtained by substituting $c_\sigma$ to $X$ in $\sigma$, for each context $X \in \C$ and formula $\sigma \in I_X$.
-We will prove that $G$ and $J$ are disjoint, and then we will apply the universal ultrafilter lemma to extend $G$ to a universal ultrafilter $F'$ disjoint from $J$.
+For every context $X \in \C$ and formula $\sigma \in I_X\coloneqq \P(X) \setminus F_X$, we add to the language a constant $c_\sigma$ in the context $X$, and denote by $\P'$ the doctrine obtained from $\P$ with this expansion of the language.
+We denote by $G$ the universal filter for $\P'$ generated by the formulas in $F$ seen in this new language together with the formulas $\lnot\sigma(c_\sigma/X)$ obtained by substituting $c_\sigma$ for $X$ in $\lnot\sigma$, for each context $X \in \C$ and formula $\sigma \in I_X$.
+Moreover, we denote by $J$ the universal ideal for $\P'$ generated by the formulas belonging to $I_X$ (for $X$ ranging over contexts) seen in this new language.
+We prove that $G$ and $J$ are disjoint, and then apply the universal ultrafilter lemma to extend $G$ to a universal ultrafilter $F'$ disjoint from $J$.

 \begin{proof}[Proof of \cref{l:extension}] Let $\mathcal{A}$ be the set of finite subsets of $\{(X,\alpha)\mid X \in \C,\, \alpha \in \P(X)\setminus F_X \}$, partially ordered by inclusion.
 The poset $\mathcal{A}$ is directed.